dsebastien/presentations-revealjs/README.md

 You can also adapt the template file and refer to custom placeholders within.

 Finally, if you wish to customize the template or the options of Reveal.js, then you can edit the 'presentation/template.html' file.
 Reference for Reveal.js options: https://github.com/hakimel/reveal.js#configuration
+By customizing the template, nothing prevents you from adding slides using HTML; this is useful when you want to benefit from all Reveal.js's capabilities.

 ## Dependencies
 * reveal.js: the reveal.js library